spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/cleaning-up-old-backups/overview.md

 $backup->delete();
 ```

-Don't forget to specify the full classname of your custom strategy in the `cleanup.strategy` key in the `laravel-backup` config file.
+Don't forget to specify the full classname of your custom strategy in the `cleanup.strategy` key of the `laravel-backup` config file.

 ## Getting notified when a cleanup goes wrong

 You can receive a notification when a cleanup goes wrong.
-Read the section on  [notifications]('/laravel-backup/v3/sending-notifications/overview) to know more.
+Read the section on  [notifications]('/laravel-backup/v4/sending-notifications/overview) to know more.